 Students then move into Terms 4, 5 and 6 to study Paper 2.
 Students focus on critical readings of non-fiction writing from a range of different genres, styles and periods and consolidate their critical reading skills from the previous term.
 Finally, students explore how to write non-fiction texts.
 Lessons are geared for pupils to explore various genres such as speeches, letters, reports, articles and reviews, and there is a focus on adapting this writing to manipulate tone, style and register to ensure it clearly matches the audience and purpose of the text.
 At this point in the curriculum we introduce students to their spoken language qualification, so that pupils apply their understanding of genre, audience and purpose to their own speech.

-As students have completed the language course, they will be given the opportunity consolidate the skills acquired last year in order to strengthen analytical and evaluative skills for Paper 1 Section A and Paper 2 Section A alongside sharpening their writing skills for Paper 1 Section B and Paper 2 Section B. Students will spend time revising and subsequently reflecting on their mock examination performance and will set targets for developing the skills that were involved in this: specifically, the analysis and comparison of non-fiction texts, as well as their own non-fiction, transactional writing.
+As students have completed the Language course, they will be given the opportunity consolidate the skills acquired last year in order to strengthen analytical and evaluative skills, alongside sharpening their imaginative and transactional writing skills.
+Students will spend time revising and subsequently reflecting on their mock examination performance and will set targets for developing the skills that were involved in this: specifically, the analysis and comparison of non-fiction texts, as well as their own non-fiction, transactional writing.
 As well as this, students will revise the craft of imaginative writing, which is directly applicable to Paper 1 of the Edexcel English Language GCSE examinations, but with a focus on monologue writing to extend their stylistic choices for the upcoming examinations.

-In Terms 1 and 2, students have been continuing to explore Macbeth and have embarked on their GCSE studies with a focus on Edexcel English Literature Paper 1 Section A. Lessons have focused on investigating language, form and structure, and how these stylistic choices have been crafted by Shakespeare to present key characters, events and themes- using context to inform their personal responses.
+In Terms 1 and 2, students continue to explore Macbeth and embark on their GCSE studies with a focus on Edexcel English Literature Paper 1 Section A. Lessons focus on investigating language, form and structure, and how these stylistic choices have been crafted by Shakespeare to present key characters, events and themes, using context to inform their personal responses.

-In Terms 3 and 4, our students will begin to explore a contemporary literature post 1914.
-This year, the decision has been made to offer teachers a choice of two different set texts to study in both Year 10 and 11.
-All of the texts are equally as challenging, and will allow all pupils to access excellent grades in their examinations.
-The texts have been chosen by teachers due to experience and subject knowledge.
-Students will learn to identify themes and distinguish between themes; support a point of view by referring to evidence in the text; recognise the possibility of and evaluate different responses to a text; use understanding of writer’s social, historical and cultural contexts to inform evaluation; make an informed personal response that derives from analysis and evaluation of the text.
+In Terms 3 and 4, our students will begin to explore a play written post-1900: either Tanika Gupta’s The Empress or J.B.
+Priestley’s An Inspector Calls.
+Students will learn to identify themes and distinguish between themes; support a point of view by referring to evidence in the text; recognise the possibility of, and evaluate, different responses to a text; use understanding of writer’s social, historical and cultural contexts to inform evaluation; make an informed personal response that derives from analysis and evaluation of the text.

 In Terms 5 and 6 students are introduced to the conflict cluster of poetry from the Edexcel Anthology and will be learning to compare and contrast texts studied, refer where relevant to theme, characterisation, context (where known), style and literary quality; compare two texts critically with respect to the above.
 Furthermore, they will be refining skills of critical reading, and will analyse and evaluate how language (including figurative language), structure, form and presentation contribute to quality and impact; use linguistic and literary terminology for such evaluation (such as, but not restricted to, phrase, metaphor, meter, irony and persona, synecdoche, pathetic fallacy).